A chain is only as strong as its weakest link

 Quality assets will determine first impressions

-Keep in mind that this also this also applies to your website.
+Keep in mind that this also applies to your website.
 When visiting your websites, users typically spend about 6 seconds looking at the main image or video banner.
 Ensuring that it is professionally produced, which is crucial to establishing your first impression as a credible business.
 In fact, according to Adobe, about 38% of people will stop engaging with a website if the content/layout is unattractive.

 With that in mind, you absolutely want to avoid having weak assets, especially when it comes to new business.
 A website with low-quality assets sets off a fire alarm to potential customers.
 An unfamiliar customer may think, “Could it be that this company simply has low-quality products?”, or “Does this company not care enough about their image or presentation?
 What does that say about how they’ll treat me?”.
 Although these statements may not truly reflect the business, the first impression has been made.
 And we all know how first impressions are hard to change.
 That’s why it’s pivotal to make sure you’re not giving customers the wrong impression.